jiaruisun98/Unveiling-the-Unobservable-Causal-Inference-on-Multiple-Derived-Outcomes/README.md

 The data are publicly available by request.

-The process to request the data is shown in readme file under the `data' folder.
+The process to request the data is shown in readme file under the 'data' folder.

 ## Code